TKrysiaki/lab-soc-linux/10-unauthorized-file-access-investigation/README.md

 - Suspicious command executed:
   - apt install shadow

+> **Analysis:**
+> Timeline analysis helps identify the sequence of attacker actions, including initial access, privilege escalation, and post-exploitation activity.
+>
  ---

 ## 🚨 Findings

 - Attempt to access sensitive file (/etc/shadow)
 - Use of privilege escalation via sudo
-- Execution of commands related to authentication system
+- Execution of commands related to the authentication system
 - Indicators of suspicious activity

 ---